tabithalcostello/ticket-lifecycle/README.md

 <p align="center">
 <img src="https://i.imgur.com/U8VPRJw.png" height="50%" width="50%" alt="Customer Login"/>
 </p>
-<p> In the osTicket page for users (http://localhost/osTicket/), click on Open a New Ticket.
+<p> In the osTicket's Support Center webpage for users (http://localhost/osTicket/), click on Open a New Ticket.
 Log in as user (Karen Hart) created in the previous tutorial.
 </p>
 <br />